ethereum-optimism/optimism/omgx_examples/sushi/README.md

 ## Deploying Contracts to OMGX RINKEBY

-Make sure you have a `.env` in `packages/omgx/contracts-analyzer`.
+Make sure you have a `.env`, and that the `L2_NODE_WEB3_URL` is set correctly.
 Then, set your variables similar to this:

 ```javascript
 L2_NODE_WEB3_URL=https://rinkeby.omgx.network